View Dolores Frenchko's Obituary on scrantontimes.com and share memories

 She was a loving wife, and doting mother, grandmother and great-grandmother.

-Born in Dickson City, she was the daughter of the late Frank and Frances Czajkoski.
+Born in Dickson City, she was the daughter of the late Frank and Frances Czajkowski.

 She was a diehard Yankees fan and very rarely missed a game!
 Dolores was a faithful donor to children's charities.

-She is also survived by son, Timothy Frenchko and fiancée, Jennifer Krieg, Lenoxville; daughter, Cindy Frenchko-Beilman, Jermyn; five grandchildren, Amanda, Jared, Samantha, Gregory, and Megan; and a great-great-grandson, Alexander.
+She is also survived by son, Timothy Frenchko and fiancée, Jennifer Krieg, Lenoxville; daughter, Cindy Frenchko-Beilman, Jermyn; five grandchildren, Amanda, Jared, Samantha, Gregory and Megan; and a great-grandson, Alexander.

 The family would like to thank her compassionate nurses at Hospice of the Sacred Heart, especially Amy, Jane, Charlene, Lori and Nicole.